Ir para o conteúdo

 OAuthTokenTimestamp

-The Unix epoch timestamp in milliseconds when the current Access Token was created.
+Displays a Unix epoch timestamp in milliseconds that shows how long ago the current Access Token was created.

 Data Type